 Cricket has continued to grow at approximately 10% each year and in 2020 membership of Cricket Switzerland stood at 28 member clubs and association.

-In 2020 Cricket Switzerland applied directly to the ICC for associate membership.
-The application process is ongoing.
+In 2021 Cricket Switzerland application to the ICC for associate membership was accepted.

 |Term of Office||President's Name|